Potamia, Elassona

-Potamia (Ποταμιά) is a former municipality in the Larissa regional unit, Thessaly, Greece.
-Since the 2011 local government reform it is part of the municipality Elassona, of which it is a municipal unit.
-Population 3,139 (2021).
-The municipal unit has an area of 200.279 km^{2}.
+Potamia (Ποταμιά) is a municipal unit of the municipality of Elassona in the Larissa regional unit of Thessaly, Greece.
+It covers an area of 200.279 km^{2} and has a population of 3,139 according to the 2021 census.
+Before the 2011 local government reform, it was a separate municipality.
 The seat of the municipality was in Vlachogianni.
-The name of the municipality comes from the greek word "potamià" meaning "land with many rivers" (from potamòs, river).
+Its name is derived from the Greek word "potamià", which means "land with many rivers" (from potamòs, river).